SenseNet/sensenet/README.md

-# Welcome to sensenet ECM
+# Welcome to SenseNet ECM
 The first Open Source Enterprise Content Management platform for .NET!

 > [Try it on your local environment!](http://www.sensenet.com/try-it)